Complete Guide to Telehealth for Mental Health

 - Coordinate care with therapists

-Online psychiatry platforms include Talkiatry, Cerebral, and Minded.
+Online psychiatry platforms include Talkiatry, Cerebral, and others.
+See our full guide to online psychiatry services.

 Psychiatric Nurse Practitioners

-Advanced practice nurses who can diagnose conditions and prescribe medications in most states, often working through platforms like Brightside.
+Advanced practice nurses (PMHNP) who can diagnose conditions and prescribe medications in most states, often working through platforms like Brightside.
+Many people receive excellent care from PMHNPs; for complex psychiatric conditions, a psychiatrist (MD/DO) may be a better fit.

 Conditions Commonly Treated Through Telehealth